ropensci/roweb3/content/champions/programdetailsmentors_2023.md

 * Serve as a reviewer for the rOpenSci software peer review system.

-Mentors may also support Champions with delivering other activities including: giving a talk, writing blog posts, and teaching other community members.
+Mentors may also support Champions with delivering other activities like: giving a talk, writing blog posts, and teaching other community members.

 ### Role description